cedricvancaillie-svg/angular-tetravalent-lattice/README.md

   * Demonstrates **topological robustness**: a spatial domain wall traps a 1-D chiral edge current (via classical skipping orbits) that remains perfectly unidirectional even under **80% quenched spatial disorder**.

+## Summary of the Work

+These two papers establish a perfect theoretical bridge:

+- **Paper 1** proves that if you start with the classical grid and *zoom out*, you generate quantum-like continuum physics.
+- **Paper 2** proves that if you start with a quantum walk and *zoom in* (via decoherence), you land exactly back on the classical grid.

+Together, they demonstrate that complex active matter and non-unitary dynamics do not require highly engineered quantum coins; they are fundamental consequences of discrete cyclic geometry.

 ## Citation

 If you use this code or build upon this theoretical framework in your own research, please cite the corresponding Zenodo records: